-As many of us are still remote working there is less urgency to create safeguards but when lockdown is lifted and staff start returning to the office it is likely that many firms will want to arrange get-togethers for their employees.
+As many of us are still remote working, there is less urgency to create safeguards but as staff return to the office, it is likely that many firms will want to arrange get-togethers for their employees.

 It is therefore worth thinking now about the safeguards you have in place and whether they need to be updated to ensure that everyone has a good time and remains well within the boundaries of acceptable behaviour.

 Whilst Beckwith was about conduct during a works social night out, with the rise of social media, the SRA has become increasingly interested in what solicitors’ say in their private lives outside of work and in recent years has picked up on what has been said in tweets and other publicly available posts, such as Facebook.